14 October 2021

 Several health conditions and diseases can cause a person to be immunocompromised, including cancer, diabetes, kidney failure, lupus and rheumatoid arthritis.2-6,16 Some diseases like blood and bone marrow cancers affect the production or function of immune cells that can help prevent COVID-19 infection.15,17 Immunosuppressive drugs like chemotherapy may also deplete a variety of immune cells, including B-cells and inhibit the body’s natural ability to produce disease-fighting antibodies.15,18 Additionally, some medications or treatments for white-blood-cell cancers such as leukaemia and lymphoma, autoimmune diseases, and those used to help organ transplant patients can block the immune system from making protective antibodies.4,15,19 Certain infections such as HIV can also weaken immunity.2,16 You can also be born with a weak immune system (primary immune deficiency).20

-Recent studies show that although immunocompromised patients represent less than 3% of the overall population, more than 40% of those hospitalized with breakthrough infections after vaccination are in people who are immunocompromised.12-13
+Recent studies show that although immunocompromised patients represent less than 3% of the overall population, more than 40% of those hospitalised with breakthrough infections after vaccination are in people who are immunocompromised.12-13

 Staying Ahead of COVID-19 and Ending the Pandemic